 The Emergent Technology Centre which will house a 5G network core (part of a £4M 5G R&D Testbed partnership with Dundee City Council and Scottish Futures Trust) - the first Scottish innovation hub to support R&D on enabling technologies for applications where mobile plays a key role (e.g., service delivery, Internet of Things); and

 The cyberQuarter (£18.2M Tay Cities Deal) which brings together academia and industry to: create new products, markets and services; catalyse the growth of a Cybersecurity cluster that will retain and attract talent and investment; and make businesses and citizens more cyber-resilient.

-Research in the Division is a major part of the Security Research Theme and is structured into four overlapping areas:
+Research in the Division is a major contributor to the Security, Equality & Social Justice Challenge Space, and is structured into four overlapping areas:

 Any computer network is potentially vulnerable to cyber attacks.
 Every network has an attack surface, i.e., the set of devices on the network and the ways in which the surface may be attacked, and threats can occur at any point on that landscape.

 In addition to this general threat, many common household devices are now being connected to the Internet, and newly developed devices are also being introduced into people's homes.
 The number of devices connected to the Internet is expected to reach 75 billion by 2025.
 In a number of cases, these devices have security flaws that can compromise the privacy of the owners or can be subverted to be used as a means to attack other systems.